hibahadj/helloworld-watcher-knight/ChallengeDocument.md

 - Requirement 2 (100%)
 - Requirement 3 (80%)

-- Did you complete any bonus points? **Yes**
+- Did you complete any bonus points? **No**

 - What did you implement extra?

 ### Extra

-- I added an authentication system to the application.
+- Frontend Implementation: I added a basic frontend using HTML and CSS to interact with the backend API.
+Included a script to handle user registration, login, and voting.